 The presented intelligent e-learning system allows to conduct education in an adaptive way, thanks to which, when providing content, it is possible to take into account the specific needs of learners.
 Of course, also other models of e-learning systems architectures function today.
 An overview of such architectures will be presented in the next chapter.

-3. OVERVIEW OF CONTEMPORARY MODELS OF ARCHITECTURE OF E-LEARNING SYSTEMS WITH ELEMENTS OF AI to make data suitable for data mining algorithms.
-(3) To build learners' profile by applying k-means algorithm.
+3. OVERVIEW OF CONTEMPORARY MODELS OF ARCHITECTURE OF E-LEARNING SYSTEMS WITH ELEMENTS OF AI

 3.1 Architecture for recommendation of courses in e-learning system (2017)